Derive ‘ROI’ from ‘DevOps’: An Overview of Performance and Metrics

 What made DevOps so special?
 The answer lies in its impact on organizational performance.

-What to Measure for DevOps RoI?
+What to Measure for DevOps ROI?

 Return on Investment (ROI) is the first and foremost thing that organizations expect when undertaking a new technology transformation.

-Organizations focused on ROI should have their cost calculations beyond technology acquisition, which can later include training, lost productivity, maintenance, rearchitecting and replacement of existing systems.
+Organizations focused on ROI should have their cost calculations beyond technology acquisition, which can later include training, lost productivity, maintenance, rearchitecting, and replacement of existing systems.

-Organizations often prefer improving processes for additional capacities, rather than looking for recruit and hire.
+So, ROI is merely measured in two ways: value-driven and cost-driven.
+Organizations often prefer improving processes for additional capacities rather than looking for recruit and hire.

 1) DevOps ROI by ‘Performance’ involves measuring: